Nervosys/Botnix/docs/languages-frameworks/python.section.md

 modules like `pytorch` or `tensorflow`.

-Module names usually match their names on [pypi.org](https://pypi.org/), but you can use the [Nixpkgs search website](https://nixos.org/botnix/packages.html) to find them as well (along with non-python packages).
+Module names usually match their names on [pypi.org](https://pypi.org/), but you can use the [Botpkgs search website](https://nixos.org/botnix/packages.html) to find them as well (along with non-python packages).

 At this point we can create throwaway experimental Python environments with